SauravP97/tiny-stories-hf/README.md

 | **Vocab Size** | ~50,257 (GPT-Neo tokenizer) |
 | **Dropout** | 0.1 |
 | **Learning Rate** | 5e-4 |

+## 🚀 Training Procedure

+### Configuration 1: Model Size `XS` (3.6M)

+The model was trained from scratch on a **NVIDIA T4** GPU for around `3` hours to achieve a loss of `2.17`.
+The model was trained for `0.22` epochs estimating around `55K` steps.
+We used **EleutherAI/gpt-neo-125M** tokenizer model training and inference.

+- Training Hyper-parameters
+    - Training regime:
+    - Epochs: 0.22
+    - Loss: 2.17
+    - GPU: NVIDIA T4
+    - Training Steps: 55,000
+    - Training Time: ~3 hours

 ## 📚 Dataset